 Texting while driving is a huge problem on Kentucky roads.
-In fact, it's becoming one of the biggest causes of car accidents nationally.
+In fact, it's one of the biggest causes of car accidents nationally.
 This issue has been all over the news since 2006.
-There are 30 States in the U.S. that ban text messaging for drivers.
+There are 30 states in the U.S. that ban texting while driving for drivers.
 This is a response to the statistic of drivers, including teenagers, who are texting while driving.
 This has caused an increase in auto accidents.
 In Kentucky, 192 collisions were reported in 2010 due to use of cellphones for talking or texting.

 Despite the implementation of texting bans, drivers are still holding their cellphones while driving down the road.
 We see it every day.
 Statistics show that teenagers are the greatest offenders.
-Is it not enough for young people to know that if they text and drive, they are more likely to be in an automobile accident?
+Is it not enough for teens to know that if they text and drive, they are more likely to be in an accident?
 Is there a solution to this problem?

 Maine's cellphone policy